-If $K \neq H$ is a non-standard complement, then $K$ and $H$ are isomorphic.
-This implies that either all elements of $K$ are either involutions or have odd order.
-Thus there is a single $K$-conjugacy class of involutions.
-The involutions in $K$ are of the form $ut$, where $t\in H$ and $u\in C_N(t)$.
+Since $H^1(H,N)$ is not trivial, this group has a non-standard complement, say $K$.
+The group $K$ is not conjugate to $H$, but it is isomorphic to it.
+This implies that every element of $K$ is either an involution or an element of odd order.
+Moreover, there is a single $K$-conjugacy class of involutions and each involution in $K$ has the form $ut$, where $t\in H$ and $u\in C_N(t)$.

 If we regard $N$ as a $\mathbb{F}_{2^e}$-vector space and $t \in H$ as a linear map, then $C_N(t)=\ker(t-1)$, and a simple calculation shows that $\ker(t-1)=\image(t-1)$.
 It follows that for any $u\in N$ there exists $m\in N$ such that $u=t^{-1}mtm^{-1}$, so $ut=tu=mtm^{-1}$ is conjugate to $t\in H$.
 As every odd order element of $K$ is conjugate to an element of $H$, the Schur-Zassenhaus Theorem, Lemma~\ref{conj_condition} shows that $K$ (and its cosets) are non-canonical cocliques in $\Gamma_G$. \end{proof}